Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Interaction with gas

 and the critical redshift, $z_{\rm{c}}$, which is determined by $H^{-1} = t_{\rm cbd}$ is given by,

 Here we assumed the binary orbit is circular after the dynamical friction.
-Substituting Eq. (\ref{eq:a_c}) into Eq. (\ref{eq:t_gw}), the time scale of gravitational radiation reduces to $t_{\rm gw} \sim 10^4 (M_{\rm bh}/1 M_{\odot})^{-19/21}{\rm yr}$.
+Substituting equation (\ref{eq:a_c}) into equation (\ref{eq:t_gw}), the time scale of gravitational radiation reduces to $t_{\rm gw} \sim 10^4 (M_{\rm bh}/ M_{\odot})^{-19/21}{\rm yr}$.
 Thus, for the typical parameter set, PBH binaries of $M_{\rm bh} \gtrsim 0.01 M_{\odot}$ generically coalesce by around $z_{\rm c} > 5$.
-This is to be contrasted with \cite{Nakamura:1997sm} where only a small fraction of binary PBHs coalesces during the age of the universe.
+This is to be contrasted with \citet{Nakamura:1997sm} where only a small fraction of binary PBHs coalesces during the age of the Universe.